Our free weekly newsletter delivers curated home decor and furniture picks, expert design advice, and more. Join 4,000+ subscribers.

 Cool spring mornings, hot summer days, and warm autumn afternoons are best enjoyed in the open air.
 And they’re even better when you’re lounging in a comfy outdoor chair, surrounded by beautiful, functional patio furniture.

 Think of your outdoor living space as your private slice of nature — doesn’t it deserve the same care and attention you give the inside of your home?
-We believe the answer is a resounding yes, whether you have a small balcony eight floors up or a spacious poolside hangout.
+We believe the answer is a resounding yes, whether you have a small patio, a balcony eight floors up or a spacious poolside hangout.

 In this guide, we’ve collected the best outdoor chairs from across the web to help you find the perfect fit for your space.
 We have you covered whether you want chaise lounge chairs, Adirondack chairs, a compact bistro set, or a complete dining set.